dashevo/dashmate/README.md

   -p, --platform-only  reset platform data only
 ```

 With the hard reset mode enabled, corresponding configs will be reset as well.
-To proceed running the nodes [setup](#setup-node) is required.
+To proceed, running the node [setup](#setup-node) is required.

 #### Create config group